astronomer/docs/astro/cli/cli-release-notes.md

 ### Additional Improvements

+- Astro CLI documentation has been refactored.
+You can now find all information about the CLI, including installation steps and the command reference, under the [Astro CLI tab](cli/overview.md).
-- Removed the nonfunctional `--update` flag from `astro deployment variable create`.
+- The nonfunctional `--update` flag has been removed from `astro deployment variable create`.
 To update existing environment variables for a given Deployment, use `astro deployment variable update`.

 ## v1.5.0 (`astrocloud`)